-Just because you own your own home-based or other small business, franchise or distributorship doesn’t necessarily mean you’re an expert when it comes to sales.
+Just because you work from home and own your own home-based or other small business, franchise or distributorship doesn’t necessarily mean you’re an expert when it comes to sales.
 You may be getting the job done ― and doing it quite well for that matter ― but even the most experienced sales professionals will tell you there is always something new to learn.

 Let’s take a look at lead generation for example.
 Sales and marketing professionals in the largest corporations know that determining how many leads or prospects it takes to make a sale in their industry is a critical part of their planning matrix.
 In fact, it’s critical information when it comes to determining the size of a company’s sales force, the extent of its marketing efforts and its overall budget.
 Most importantly, this kind of data allows for goal-setting and provides a roadmap for everyone to follow, one that lays out specific benchmarks at select intervals to ensure everyone is on track as the year unfolds.